 We closed our space for the public but kept open for business.
 Meaning, members who are working from here were able to come and work.
 All the physical community events got canceled unfortunately.
 But every day we hosted an online lunch session.
 For many members this was really the place to come to and check in.

 After 4 weeks we contact our members individually.
 They felt very much supported by us by:

-A → Giving them the opportunity to keep working from the co-work
+$A \rightarrow$ Giving them the opportunity to keep working from the co-work stories on things we were exploring during corona, showed on camera our home desk and we created a

-B → Have an online space to come to to connect with others.
-We facilitated online connections, shared stories on things we were exploring during corona, showed on camera our home desk and we created a Spotify list with everyone's favorite song.
+$B \rightarrow$ Have an online space to come to to connect with others.
+We facilitated online connections, shared

+Spotify list with everyone's favorite song.

-C → Everyone appreciated very much that we've called them personally and heard what they needed.
+$C \rightarrow$ Everyone appreciated very much that we've called them personally and heard what they needed.

-D → We updated the community on the new measures for entrepreneurs from the government.
+$D \rightarrow$ We updated the community on the new measures for entrepreneurs from the government.